Brie Bella

-Brianna Monique Danielson (née Garcia-Colace; born November 21, 1983), also known as Brie Bella and Brie Garcia, is an American media personality and retired professional wrestler.
-She is best known for her tenure in WWE.
+Brianna Monique Danielson (née Garcia-Colace; born November 21, 1983), also known by the stage names Brie Bella and Brie Garcia, is an American professional wrestler and media personality.
+She is signed to WWE, where she performs under the ring name Brie Bella.
+She is one-half of The Bella Twins alongside her twin sister Nikki Bella.

+She is currently inactive due to a shoulder injury.

 In 2007, Garcia signed with WWE and was assigned to the developmental territory Florida Championship Wrestling alongside her twin sister Nikki, forming the duo The Bella Twins.
 She made her debut for the SmackDown brand in 2008.
-She is a one-time WWE Divas Champion, and she and Nikki were inducted into the WWE Hall of Fame in 2021 as The Bella Twins.
+She is a one-time WWE Divas Champion, a one-time WWE Women's Tag Team Champion (with Paige), and she and Nikki were inducted into the WWE Hall of Fame in 2021 as The Bella Twins.
 During her time in WWE, she also starred in the reality TV series, Total Divas, and she and Nikki got their own spin-off, Total Bellas.

 In her last few years in WWE, she only made sporadic appearances, but acted as an ambassador for the company.
 After her contract with WWE expired in 2023, she and Nikki announced that they would be retiring the "Bella" surname and would be returning to their legal maiden name of "Garcia" professionally, and reintroduced themselves as The Garcia Twins.
+Brie reverted to the Bella name in 2026 upon returning to WWE at that year's Royal Rumble event.

 Early life

-Brianna Monique Garcia-Colace was born in San Diego, California, and raised on a farm in the Phoenix, Arizona.
+Brianna Monique Garcia-Colace was born in San Diego, California, and raised on a farm in Phoenix, Arizona.
 She was born sixteen minutes after her twin sister, Nicole, to parents Jon Garcia and Kathy Colace.
 She is of Mexican and Italian descent.
 Keen soccer enthusiasts, she along with her sister played for the Scottsdale club in elementary school.
 She graduated from Chaparral High School in 2002.
 She then returned to San Diego for college, and relocated to Los Angeles a year later, where she worked as a waitress at the Mondrian Hotel while trying to find an agent.

 She then started modeling, acting, and doing promotional work.
 She made her first national TV appearance on the Fox reality show Meet My Folks.
 Following this appearance, the Garcia twins were hired to be the World Cup Twins for Budweiser and were photographed holding the World Cup trophy.
 Brie and her sister Nikki were contestants in the 2006 "International Body Doubles twins search".
 Brie and Nikki later participated in the 2006 WWE Diva Search, but they did not make the cut.